dbcls/website/services/SPANG_en.md

 ### What is SPANG?
 SPANG is a command-line SPARQL client supporting query generation for distributed RDF databases.

+### Features of SPANG
+* Generates simple SPARQL queries
+* Calls SPARQL libraries on the Web
+* Enables combinatorial execution of multiple queries

 ### Usage
 * Using SPARQL shortcuts
 ```